dell/redfish-ansible-module/README.md

 ## Example

 Clone this repository.
-The idrac module is in the *library* directory, it can be left there or placed somewhere else.
+The idrac module is in the *module* directory, it can be left there (I added a symlink to it in the *playbooks* directory).
 If you move it, be sure to define the ANSIBLE_LIBRARY environment variable.

-There are a number of playbooks in the root directory with self-explanatory names.
+The playbook names describe what they are for, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is represented in the playbooks.
-If it's not in a playbook, it's not supported.
+If it's not in a playbook, it hasn't been coded in the module yet.

 ```bash
 $ export ANSIBLE_LIBRARY=<directory-with-module>